dreamfactorysoftware/platform-wiki/Platform-Documentation/Admin-Console/Services.md

 You can easily connect to a number of NoSQL databases with DreamFactory.
 All of the NoSQL REST interfaces are similar, and you can swap out different NoSQL databases without changing your client application.

-DreamFactory auto-generates a REST API for these NoSQL databases:
+DreamFactory auto-generates a run-time REST API for these NoSQL databases:

 * MongoDB
 * MongoHQ